Cash withdrawal is a contra entry.

 - Personal use

-Personal drawings is not for business.
+Personal drawings are not for business.

 How about an example?

-Owner pays his rent with office cash.
+The owner pays his rent with office cash.

 It doesn’t facilitate business in any way.

-Lets see the thumb rule
+Let’s see the thumb rule

-“Check whether drawings help business”
+“Check whether drawings help business.”

-Digital payments led to less withdrawals.
+Digital payments led to fewer withdrawals.

-Can we say that there are no Cash transactions ?
+Can we say that there are no Cash transactions?

 Nope.